davified/tutor-client/README.md

 The app hopes to:

 - make learning math fun and addictive through gamification
-- maximise learning by engaging both the left brain (words and logic) and the right brain (visuals and imagination) of the student
+- maximise learning by engaging both the left brain (logic and words) and the right brain (imagination and visuals)
-- provide unlimited quests and questions for topics covered by PSLE, 'O' and 'N levels'
+- provide unlimited quests and questions on topics covered by PSLE, 'O' and 'N levels'
-- provide immediate feedback on what a student knows/doesn't know
+- provide immediate feedback on what the user knows/doesn't know
-- encourage actively learning through guided hints
+- encourage active learning through guided hints
 - reduce teachers' workload (no marking needed!)

 ## Dependencies